residenttrickster/react-todo-mock-cc/README.md

 ![Change Complete Gif](public/ChangingTasks.gif)

-* Add a new todo.
-Make a POST request to http://localhost:3000/todos.
+* Add a new todo to the collection and have it rendered.
+BONUS: Make a POST request to http://localhost:3000/todos.
 Don't forget:
 ```
     method: "POST",